uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 # More on date representation

 The difference between two dates in Excel is the number of days between them; the date itself (as in many systems) is stored as the amount of time elapsed since a fixed date (such as 1 January 1900).
-You can test this by typing a date like "1 January 1850" — chances are that it won't be formatted as a normal date.
+You can test this by typing a date like "1 January 1850" &ndash; chances are that it won't be formatted as a normal date.
 Likewise, a date sufficiently in the future may behave strangely due to the limited number of bits available to store the date.

 {panel end}